NicoMesina/Quizgame/README.md

 I filled out the form, clicked all buttons inculding "remember me" all worked perfectly fine.

+**Testing feature: Scoreboard**

+The main goal here was to have the scoreboard functioning for the correct answers only.
+As an example, for you to see how the scoreboard works please do answer the first question as answer "98.6 degrees and press submit.
+You will notice how the scoreboard shows you 1, which means one question is answered correctly.

+**How did I check and the result:**

+I kept clicking on the correct answers to see the scoreboard in function.
+No errors found.

 **How to Run this Project in your Browser**